Best Mattress For a Lightweight Person: Reviews and Buyers Guide

 Best Mattresses for a Lightweight Person

-The medium-soft Amerisleep AS4 is a good fit for petite people who prefer sleeping on their side.
-This 12-inch mattress has three layers and is wrapped in a plush and breathable cover to promote a cool and comfy night’s sleep.
+The soft Amerisleep AS5 is a good fit for petite people who prefer sleeping on their side.
+This 14-inch mattress has four layers and is wrapped in a plush and breathable cover to promote a cool and comfy night’s sleep.

 Bio-Pur® is also superior to traditional memory foam because it is more breathable and responsive.
 A bouncy and responsive bed is especially useful for petite sleepers who won’t place much pressure on the surface.